 Visa and Immigration Requirements

-AI speakers face heightened scrutiny at border crossings due to the sensitive nature of their work.
-Security clearances, government contracts, and access to classified research can trigger additional screening.
-Plan for visa processing times of 6-12 weeks rather than the standard 4-6 weeks for business visitors.
+AI speakers often face heightened scrutiny at border crossings due to the sensitive nature of their work.
+Security clearances, government contracts, and access to classified research can trigger additional screening that standard business travelers never encounter.
+Plan for visa processing times of 8-12 weeks rather than the standard 4-6 weeks typical for business visitors.

 Technical Infrastructure Needs

-Internet connectivity represents another critical factor.
-AI demonstrations often require sustained bandwidth of 100+ Mbps with low latency.
-Conference wifi rarely meets these standards, necessitating dedicated network lines.
+Internet connectivity represents another critical factor that's easy to underestimate.
+AI demonstrations often require sustained high-bandwidth connections with low latency.
+Standard conference wifi almost never meets these requirements.
+Most successful international AI presentations require dedicated network lines installed specifically for the presentation.

 Intellectual Property and Security Protocols